 While the Bible is often quoted, it is just as often misquoted.
 The problem comes when people turn God’s word into a collection of quotes and one-liners without paying attention to the context of the verse, or the history behind the text.

 Nothing’s wrong with connecting with a specific line of Scripture, but it’s important that you know what the verse really means, particularly if you are living by the Word and professing it to others.

-Here are four of the most commonly misunderstood Bible verses and what they really mean:
+Here are three of the most commonly misunderstood Bible verses and what they really mean:

 Matthew 7:1: Judge not, lest ye be judged.

 This verse from the Book of Matthew is one of the most frequently misused verses in the Bible and is often misstated as “Judge not.”
 People often take this verse to mean that Jesus says not to judge.
 This is usually in the context of someone committing some wrongdoing, and the person responding with “Who am I to judge?”